Land Surveying Services

 Our first step is to meet with the land owner and NRCS to perform a site walk.
 Then we review results, complete a boundary survey, prepare drawings, and place signs.
 To ensure maximum compensation for owners, an accurate survey that defines the conservation easement is critical.

-We prepare plats for all types of subdivisions—conventional lot/block division, common interest communities (townhomes, condominiums, cooperatives), and metes and bounds subdivisions.
+Our land surveyors in MN & ND prepare plats for all types of subdivisions—conventional lot/block division, common interest communities (townhomes, condominiums, cooperatives), and metes and bounds subdivisions.

 When the owner of a resort is looking to expand their facilities or maximize their development potential a current survey is highly recommended.
-Our team begins by meeting with the owner(s) to discuss goals and long range planning.
+Our land survey team begins by meeting with the owner(s) to discuss goals and long range planning.
 Then we get to work by performing an existing condition survey, density analysis, and review of local ordinances.

-We work with governmental entities to create new right-of-ways or convert and define existing right-of-ways.
+WSN's land surveyors work with governmental entities to create new right-of-ways or convert and define existing right-of-ways.

 Our land surveying team members have been providing telecommunication surveys in the Upper Midwest since 1999.
 Qualified in Minnesota, North Dakota, and South Dakota as well as Iowa and Wisconsin, we provide many services for the telecommunication industry.

-Indian native lands have unique survey issues and there are cultural and jurisdictional considerations that surveyors working in Indian Country must be aware of.
-Our surveying team includes certified federal surveyors, approved by the U.S. Secretary of the Interior, who offer expertise for survey work performed on Indian trust lands as well as federal lands.
+Indian native lands have unique survey issues and there are cultural and jurisdictional considerations that land surveyors working in Indian Country must be aware of.
+Our team includes certified federal land surveyors, approved by the U.S. Secretary of the Interior, who offer expertise for survey work performed on Indian trust lands as well as federal lands.